 How to Minimize Gap Between these Two Cycles?

-It often happens that a project is kept on waiting because the team is busy with other projects.
+A project is often kept on waiting because the team is busy with other projects.
 It results in a gap between the lead and cycle time.
 To address this, we need to do two things.

 First, we must have the cycle time for all the tasks.
 It will help to point out the tasks that took more time.